Zoster (herpes zoster)

 Herpes zoster in people who are immunocompromised

 People who are immunocompromised have an increased risk of herpes zoster compared with non-immunocompromised people.
 Rates of herpes zoster are up to 15 times higher in people who are immunocompromised due to HIV infection.
-In the 1st year after haematopoietic stem cell transplantation, up to 30% of patients may develop herpes zoster.13,48
+In the 1st year after haematopoietic stem cell transplantation, up to 30% of patients may develop herpes zoster.8,53 The risk of herpes zoster in people receiving therapy for conditions such as cancer, transplants or autoimmune conditions varies depending on their age, condition, the therapy they are receiving, and whether there is concomitant therapies.
+The risk in these people ranges from less than 1 to 40 times54-65 greater than those who are immunocompetent or not receiving therapy.

 Rate of complications from herpes zoster

 Overall, 13–26% of patients with herpes zoster develop complications.
-Complications occur more often in older people and people who are immunocompromised.9,10
+Complications occur more often in older people and people who are immunocompromised.66,67

 Vaccine information

-Two zoster vaccines are available for use in Australia for the prevention of herpes zoster.
+One zoster vaccine is available for use in Australia for the prevention of herpes zoster.

 Shingrix is a recombinant VZV glycoprotein E (gE) subunit vaccine, with AS01B adjuvant to stimulate the vaccine-related immune response.
 Shingrix is the preferred vaccine for use in people who are immunocompromised.